-Diversity Inclusion Action Plan for 2023/24
+Diversity Inclusion Action Plan for 2023/24: update

-An EDI Audit was conducted by Peter Quinn Associates and the findings were shared with the EDI Committee and Executive.
-Following discussion at Executive level and with the EDI Committee, three key areas for focus have been highlighted to form the new EDI action plan.
+An EDI Audit was conducted by Peter Quinn Associates and the findings were shared with the EDI Committee and the College Executive Team.
+Following discussion at Executive level and with the EDI Committee, three key areas for focus have been highlighted to form the new EDI action plan: Equality Impact Assessment; Visual representation (Marketing) and data.

-- Equality Impact Assessment (EqIA)

-- Data

-- Visual representation (Marketing)

 Following a restructure and review of the EDI Committee to enable a working group format, clear actions and dates have been identified and the working group will form strands to drive progress against the three priorities.
-Several quick wins from the EDI report have also been incorporated into the action plan for completion this academic year, where members of the EDI Committee will work alongside the College departments to secure change.
-The three main objectives are likely to take several academic years to complete in full, but clear milestones and progress dates will be set to demonstrate active progress.
+Several quick wins from the report have also been incorporated into the action plan for completion this academic year, where members of the EDI Committee will work alongside other College departments to secure change.
+The three main objectives are likely to take several academic years to complete in full, but clear milestones and progress dates will be set to demonstrate active progression.